 Still, we have a long way to go to restore economic security for today’s working families.
 One of the most important actions we can take to protect American jobs is to close the loopholes that reward companies that ship American jobs overseas.
 We must also provide more incentives for businesses to remain or expand in the United States.

 And we must raise the minimum wage.
 I am a cosponsor of H.R.
-1010, which would raise the federal minimum wage to $10.10 per hour over the next three years.
+15, which would raise the federal minimum wage to $15.00 per hour over the next seven years.
 In real value, today’s minimum wage is approximately 30 percent below what it was in the 1970s.
 As American productivity has surged, the economic status of the American worker has diminished – and along with it, the capacity of consumers to continue driving our economy.

 A fair minimum wage has the power to make work pay a little better, to give families a shot at a stronger future, and to grow our economy substantially.
 It is a corrective to obscene corporate welfare whereby American taxpayers must support low-wage workers when their employers don’t.
 And it reaffirms the basic American idea that if you put in 40 hours a week, you should be able to put food on your family’s table every day.